mendix/docs/content/appstore/app-services/cogniso-text-analytics.md

 ## 1 Introduction

-The [Cogniso Text Analytics](https://marketplace.mendix.com/link/component/118593) app service on Mendix cloud enables you to easily convert voice and audio into written text in your web applications.
-The app service contains out-of-the-box Java actions, JavaScript actions, domain models, nanoflows, microflows that enable you to build apps to work with state-of-the-art text analytics actions.
+The [Cogniso Text Analytics](https://marketplace.mendix.com/link/component/118593) app service enables you to easily convert voice and audio into written text in your web applications.
 Powered by machine learning, this app service can find insights and relationships in text, identify the language of the text, extract key phrases, places, people, brands, or events; understand how positive or negative the text is, analyze text using tokenization and parts of speech, and automatically organize a collection of text files by topic.

+With this app service, you do not have to build a text analytics application from scratch.
 All you need to do is drag and drop items and configure them.

-This app service does the heavy-lifting for you so you do not have to build a text analytics application from scratch.
+The app service contains out-of-the-box Java actions, JavaScript actions, domain models, nanoflows, microflows that enable you to build apps to work with state-of-the-art text analytics actions.
 Here is an overview of what the CognisoTextAnalytics contains:

 * [Predefined entities](#predefined-entities)
 	* Detector